shj1081/markdown-to-pdf-report/README.md

   #### 3. vscode keybind after system-wide access

+  Add this keybind to your vscode `keybindings.json` file.

   ```json
   // execute markdown to pdf zsh script and give parameter as editor file path
   {